Music Faculty & Staff

 Adjunct Instructor, Performance Lab and Clarinet

-M.S. in Music Education, University of Wisconsin–Milwaukee
+M.S., Music Education, University of Wisconsin–Milwaukee

 B.F.A., University of Wisconsin–Milwaukee